-6. In his opinion for the unanimous Court in Brown v.
-Board of Education, 347 U.S. 483

-(1954), Chief Justice Warren wrote that although the "circumstances surrounding the adoption of the Fourteenth Amendment in 1868 . . . cast some light" on the amendment's original meaning, "it is not enough to resolve the problem with which we are faced.
+- 6. You are a member of the Federalist Society, a group whose members often advocate an "originalist" interpretation of the Constitution. - a.
+In his opinion for the unanimous Court in Brown v.
+Board of Education, 347 U.S. 483 (1954), Chief Justice Warren wrote that although the "circumstances surrounding the adoption of the Fourteenth Amendment in 1868 . . . cast some light" on the amendment's original meaning, "it is not enough to resolve the problem with which we are faced.
 At best, they are inconclusive . . . .
 We must consider public education in the light of its full development and its present place in American life throughout the Nation.
 Only in this way can it be determined if segregation in public schools deprives these plaintiffs of the equal protection of the laws."
 347 U.S. at 489, 490-93.

-a.
 Do you consider Brown to be consistent with originalism even though the Court in Brown explicitly rejected the notion that the original meaning of the Fourteenth Amendment was dispositive or even conclusively supportive?

 I am aware that several legal scholars have maintained that Brown v.
 Board of Education is consistent with originalism, including Robert Bork, Michael McConnell, and Ilan Wurman.
 Beyond any academic debate, however, the Supreme Court has made clear in numerous decisions that racial discrimination has no place under our Constitution.
-If confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent, including Brown and successor cases.
+If confirmed, I will fully and faithfully apply all Supreme Court and Eighth Circuit precedent, including Brown and successor cases.

 b.
-How do you respond to the criticism of originalism that terms like "the freedom of speech," 'equal protection,' and 'due process of law' are not precise or self-defining"?
-Robert Post & Reva Siegel, Democratic Constitutionalism, National Constitution Center, https://constitutioncenter.org/interactive-constitution/white-papers/democratic-constitutionalism (last visited June 7, 2019).
+How do you respond to the criticism of originalism that terms like "the freedom of speech,' 'equal protection,' and 'due process of law' are not precise or self-defining"?
+Robert Post & Reva Siegel, Democratic Constitutionalism, National Constitution Center, https://constitutioncenter.org/interactive-constitution/white-papers/democratic-constitutionalism (last visited Sept.
+30, 2019).

 I am not familiar with this article or these authors' argument.
 I am aware that determining the original public meaning of a constitutional provision can be difficult.
 The quoted language appears to acknowledge this fact.
-Beyond this, if confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent regardless of the breadth of a term such precedents interpret.
+Beyond this, if confirmed, I will fully and faithfully apply all Supreme Court and Eighth Circuit precedent regardless of the breadth of a term such precedents interpret.